-For more information concerning qualified agricultural property, see Publication 51, Questions and Answers on New York State's Farmers' School Tax Credit.
+For more information concerning qualified agricultural property, see Publication 51, Questions and Answers on New York State's Farmers' School Tax Credit and Publication 51.1, Update to Publication 51 Questions and Answers on New York State's Farmers' School Tax Credit.

-Line 20 - Eligible taxes are real property taxes levied by a school district on qualified agricultural property owned by the S corporation.
+Line 24 - Eligible taxes are real property taxes levied by a school district on qualified agricultural property owned by the S corporation.
 Real property taxes levied by towns, villages, cities, or their municipal governments are not eligible taxes.
 Eligible taxes include school district taxes paid on qualified property the S corporation owns but rents to someone else.
 However, eligible taxes do not include school district taxes paid on qualified agricultural property you rent from someone else, even if the rental agreement provides that you must actually pay the taxes.